-For example, the New York Times, Wall Street Journal, and The Economist all have paywalls which require you to pay for a subscription to read their articles or read their articles after viewing a certain number of articles for free.
+For example, the New York Times, Wall Street Journal, and The Economist all have paywalls that require you to pay for a subscription to read their articles or read their articles after viewing a certain number of articles for free.

 Should you use "gated" content?

 This really depends on what you are comfortable with as the publisher of your newsletter.
 Likely your audience will not receive more than 1-2 articles from a publication that has a paywall within your newsletter therefore they may be able to click in and use their free read of the day for that article.
-Also many of your audience members may already be paying for subscriptions to some of your selected sources.
+Also, many of your audience members may already be paying for subscriptions to some of your selected sources.